 At Pewsham, provide tasks and supervision for up to 15 veterans, recruited by Help for Heroes, appropriate for them to work towards City & Guilds in Land-based management (level 1)

 Associated landscaping works to be agreed with the Project Manager to improve access to and biodiversity of the site.

 During the project, deliver a varied programme of information, education, events and interpretation which will explain the objectives of the project, encourage more volunteers into supporting the restoration and promotes the heritage of the site.

 - To be organized and supported by Trust volunteers

 - A programme of works has been produced, based mainly around the Trust’s operations at Pewsham.

 - Veterans will have the opportunity to support the delivery of facilities for future generations to use.

-- The project covers a wide range of activities, from hard construction/restoration elements of the Top Lock Project, to facilitating the design and development of an outdoor education area, aimed at bringing the story of the canal to younger generations, through play.
+- The project covers a wide range of activities, from hard construction/restoration elements of the Top Lock Project to facilitate the design and development of an outdoor education area, aimed at bringing the story of the canal to younger generations, through play.